pabloturati/CS344-Assignment2/README.md

 └── movieList
     ├── movieList.c
     └── movieList.h
+└── fileHandlers
+    ├── fileHandlers.c
+    └── fileHandlers.h
 ```

 ## Version control

- Link to the repository is available at [here](https://github.com/pabloturati/CS344-Assignment1).
+ Link to the repository is available at [here](https://github.com/pabloturati/CS344-Assignment2).
 However, due to this being an Oregon State University assignment, it will remain private and public access will become available after April, 2021.